 Below are two charts (one for AGM and one for lithium batteries) to determine your battery’s percentage charge from its voltage reading.

-Important!
-It's crucial to know which type of battery (Lead Acid or Lithium) you are taking the voltage measurement from.
+Important: Knowing which type of battery (Lead Acid or Lithium) you are taking the voltage measurement from is crucial.
 The SOC will differ based on which type of battery it is.

 Digital Multimeter